Faizan-glitch-os/Faizan-glitch-os/README.md

 - 👀 I’m interested in Mobile App Development
 - 🌱 I’m currently learning Flutter
 - 📫 You can Reach me at faizanahmad2582001@gmail.com
+- Garage is the most powerful place on the Earth
-- ⚡ Fun fact: Cats don't have wings
+- ⚡ Fun fact: HP, Microsoft, and Apple all began in a garage

 <!---
 Faizan-glitch-os/Faizan-glitch-os is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.